My thoughts on Amazon

 The curious

-Building twice is faster then building once
+Building twice is faster than building once

 Discourage interdependence between teams